-There are some things one should consider about their beliefs and claims of knowledge though, especially when those beliefs are entrenched, and we hold onto them even when show evidence or argument that they might be faulty.
-After all, many contemporary sceptics claim something along the lines of ‘evidence will change my mind’, yet when presented with evidence that they are wrong will dig their heels in and double down on their current argument.
+There are some things one should consider about their beliefs and claims of knowledge though, especially when those beliefs are entrenched, and we hold onto them even when shown evidence or argument that they might be faulty.
+After all, many contemporary sceptics claim something along the lines of ‘evidence will change my mind’, yet when presented with evidence that they are wrong they will dig their heels in and double down on their current argument.
 They are not open to the idea that they could be wrong, they are only open to the idea that their interlocutor might be wrong.
 They are there to correct, not to be corrected.
 However, we will use some examples that the writer of this piece has come across when interacting with other atheists and sceptics.
 Take for example the word ‘belief’.

 Consider the Idea of a Belief

-If you pay attention to arguments from other sceptics and atheists, and pay attention honestly, you will find arguments like ‘I hold no beliefs, only knowledge’ and ‘beliefs are accepting things without evidence’ and the like.
-Yet, when shown that a belief is simply a proposition that we hold to be true through dictionaries, psychology, and philosophy, those same atheists will argue against that definition of belief.
+If you pay attention to arguments from other sceptics and atheists, and pay attention honestly, you will find arguments like ‘I hold no beliefs, I only have knowledge’ and ‘beliefs are accepting things without evidence’ and the like.
+Yet, when shown that a belief is simply a proposition that we hold to be true through dictionaries, psychology, and philosophy, those same atheists will argue against that definition of belief is incorrect.
 Evidence has not only not changed their mind, the evidence has been called incorrect.
-Their desire for that word to mean that thing, or for their claim to hold not beliefs to be true, that they are willing to argue against evidence.
-Yet, still claim to be sceptics, and will still make the argument elsewhere that evidence will change their mind.
+Their desire for that word to mean that thing, or for their claim to hold not beliefs to be true, they are willing to argue against evidence.
+Yet, they still claim to be sceptics, and will still make the argument elsewhere that evidence will change their mind.
 Almost as if the optics of being a sceptic are more important than being a sceptic.
 An actual sceptic, and something that Cartesian Scepticism can teach us if we allow it, would actually reconsider their position.
 They would consider where they got that definition from, or where they learned that stance from.
 They would consider whether or not perhaps they are wrong holding that definition, or holding that stance.
-They would consider if maybe there is something psychological behind their need to hold that belief, or hold that stance.
+They would consider if there is something psychological behind their need to hold that belief, or hold that stance.
 They would question all of these things, and reconfigure their belief.
 At least if scepticism and rationality, rather than optics and othering, were important to them.

 Consider the Label of Atheist

 Consider too the label of atheism.
 There are many who argue that atheism is ‘just a lack of belief in gods’ and that ‘atheists do not believe there are no gods’.
 Yet, in philosophy, and even colloquially up until a couple of decades ago and the advent of online atheism, the term atheist meant ‘someone who believes there is no God’.
 Many atheists today argue that they do not believe there is no god, they simply do not believe a god exists, and do not know if a god exists or not.
 This is how an agnostic is defined in philosophy, and as it was colloquially up until a couple of decades ago.
-Yet, many will not accept being called simply ‘agnostic’, they are happy with ‘agnostic atheist’, but not simply ‘agnostic’.
+Yet, many will not accept being called simply ‘agnostic’.
+They are happy with ‘agnostic atheist’, but not simply ‘agnostic’.
 The word has slowly taken a new definition by many atheists over the last couple of decades, atheists simply ‘lack a belief in god’.
 They do not claim there is no god, they simply do not believe in one.
 They argue that there is no such thing as ‘just an agnostic’.
 Agnostic, for them, has simply become a modifier for the term atheist with regards to claims of knowledge about the existence of gods.